AdaCore/spark2014/docs/ug/usage.rst

    "assertion", "Check that the given assertion evaluates to True."

-The following table shows all flow analysis messages, which come in three classes: I(nitialization) error are the most serious flow errors, not fixing them might result in a program which can raise a constraint error at runtime which proof may not be able to detect.
+The following table shows all flow analysis messages, which come in three classes: I(nitialization) errors are the most serious flow errors as not fixing them might result in a program which can raise a constraint error at runtime which proof may not be able to detect.
 F(low) errors indicate a serious problem with a dependency relation, if such an error is not fixed, the dependency relations